peterhajas/instttyppr/README.md

 instttyppr
 ==========

-An Instapaper client for your terminal
+An Instapaper client for your terminal.

+Why?
+I have no idea!